SevlaMare/wallet/README.md

 ![screenshot](docs/screenshot.png)

-<br>The main point on this project is to deploy a working app, starting from stratch, in less than 5 days.<br>
+<br>The main point on this project is to deploy a working app, starting from stratch, following the good practices.<br>

 ## Content